DevFelipeRT/auth-system-php/README.md

 ## Disclaimer

-**Please note:** This project is currently **under development**, and some features may still be incomplete.
+**Please be advised that this project is intended solely for educational purposes and is currently under development.
+As such, some features may be incomplete.
 It is not recommended for use in production environments until further enhancements are implemented.